Mandai burnt car murder: Trial of S. S. Asokan

 While Maniam Rathinswamy remained incarcerated on death row at Changi Prison for Tan Heng Hong's murder, S. S. Asokan remained in Malaysia, where he was tried and sentenced to prison for robbery.
 After he eventually finished serving his sentence, Asokan was released and extradited to Singapore on 13 August 1994, and faced a murder charge for fatally slashing Tan with an axe.

-Asokan stood trial on 10 January 1995, and while testifying in court, he gave a different account compared to Maniam, which provided more details from his prespective regarding the case.
-Asokan told the court that Maniam was the one who brought the axe and knife to the printing room at Tan Tock Seng Hospital, and because Asokan was disappointed with Tan not paying up his commission for the pens and lighters Asokan helped Tan to sell, which led to the men planning to lure Tan to the hospital and to use the weapons to threaten Tan if he refused to comply and pay up the commission, and they thus invited him under the pretext of wanting to sell gold.
+Asokan stood trial on 10 January 1995, and while testifying in court, he gave a different account than Maniam, which provided more details from his perspective regarding the case.
+Asokan told the court that Maniam was the one who brought the axe and knife to the printing room at Tan Tock Seng Hospital.
+Asokan was disappointed with Tan not paying his commission for the pens and lighters Asokan helped Tan sell.
+This led to the men's plann to lure Tan to the hospital and use the weapons to threaten Tan if he refused to comply and pay the commission; they invited him under the pretext of wanting to sell gold.

 Asokan said that Tan did not comply, and both he and Maniam argued with one another.
 Maniam signalled to Asokan to grab the axe and hack at Tan's throat, which Asokan obeyed.
 Asokan hit Tan with the axe two more times before Maniam proceeded to stab the man with the knife.
-After which, the men disposed of Tan's corpse and burned his car with the body inside.
+The men then disposed of Tan's corpse and burned his car with the body inside.
 Asokan's defence was that the weapons were intended to threaten Tan to pay up the undischarged commission and that he only followed Maniam's order to hit Tan with the axe.

 On 19 January 1995, Asokan was found guilty of murder and sentenced to death by Justice Lai Kew Chai (another source claimed it was High Court judge S. Rajendran who convicted Asokan and imposed the death penalty).
 Asokan's appeal was rejected on 17 April 1995, after he failed to substantiate his defence of having no common intention with Maniam to kill Tan or intent to cause the fatal injury.